Generic method for bijections between blossoming trees and planar maps: Recovering previous bijections

 Properties of the minimal Eulerian orientation of $\overline M$ imply that the border of the outer face is a clockwise cycle, and that the edges incident to $g$ are oriented clockwise or counterclockwise around $g$ depending on whether they are incident to the outer face or not.
 Observe also that the two outer edges incident to $s$ are oriented clockwise and since they are unnecessary to the accessibility of~$t$, they belong to the closure.
 Therefore the bipolar edge $(s,u)$, oriented from $s$ to $u$, belongs to the tree.

-Let us now prove by contradiction that the face on the right of $u$ is the non generic bounded face~$g$, that is, its source and sink are $s$ and~$t$.
-Otherwise, call $\tilde g$ the face on the right of $u$, $v$ its source, and let $\tilde f$ be the face on the left of $v$ and $\tilde u$ the sink of $\tilde f$ ($\tilde f$ and $\tilde u$ may be equal to $f$ and $u$ respectively).
-Then $\tilde u$, $v$, $\tilde f$ and $\tilde g$ would define exactly the forbidden pattern~\ref{fig:prop_bipolar_min}, hence the underlying bipolar orientation would not be minimal, a contradiction.
+Let us now prove by contradiction that the face on the right of $u$ is the non-generic bounded face~$g$, that is, its source and sink are $s$ and~$t$.
+Otherwise, let us define sequences of faces $(f_{i})$ and $(g_{i})$ and of vertices $(s_{i})$, $(u_{i})$ and $(v_{i})$ as follows.
+Let $f_{0}$ be equal to $f$, and for any $i\geq 0$, let $s_{i}$ and $u_{i}$ be respectively the source and the sink of $f_{i}$, $g_{i}$~the face on the right of $u_{i}$, $v_{i}$ its source, and finally $f_{i+1}$ the face on the left of $v_{i}$.
+By assumption, $g_{0}$ is different from $g$ (and clearly also from $f$), hence $v_{0}$ is not equal to $s$, and $f_{1}$ is well defined.
+More generally, it can be checked that $v_{i}$ cannot be equal to $s$ for any $i\geq 1$, hence the whole sequence $(f_{i})$ is well defined.

+Let \(\lambda_i\) be the leftmost path from \(s\) to \(s_i\), and \(\rho_i\) be the rightmost path from \(s\) to \(v_i\).
+Denote now by $R_{i}$ the region delimited by \(\lambda_i\) and the left border of \(f_i\) on the left, and \(\rho_i\) and the left border of \(g_i\) on the right.
+Then $u_{i+1}$ belongs to $R_{i}$, hence $(u_{i})$ is decreasing for the partial order induced by the acyclic orientation.
+It is therefore stationary after some~\(i_0\).
+By definition, $u_{i_0}$, $v_{i_0}$, $f_{i_0}$ and $g_{i_0}$ define exactly the forbidden pattern~\ref{fig:prop_bipolar_min}, hence the underlying bipolar orientation is not minimal, a contradiction.

-This implies that the edge following the bipolar edge $(s,u)$ in counterclockwise order around $u$ is incident to both $f$ and $g$.
+Since the face on the right of $u$ is $g$, the edge following the bipolar edge $(s,u)$ in counterclockwise order around $u$ is incident to both $f$ and $g$.
 Hence it is necessarily outgoing, and belongs to the closure, which proves the lemma locally for $s$ and~$u$.